leffjesh/invasive-data-prep/README.md

 Paramaters:

-Bulk upload layer - points from data contributer
+-Bulk upload layer - points from data contributer

-Scientific name - the field in the bulk upload layer that contains the scientific names of the weeds
+-Scientific name - the field in the bulk upload layer that contains the scientific names of the weeds

-Counties Layer - must only be for state in question and must utilize desired projection for new dataset.
+-Counties Layer - must only be for state in question and must utilize desired projection for new dataset.

-state species list - any table (or imported csv/etc) can be used.  see example provided for format
+-state species list - any table (or imported csv/etc) can be used.  see example provided for format

-synonym table - see example provided
+-synonym table - see example provided

-output workspace - must be file geodatabase.  this is used to create the output layer.  (can we all just stop using shapefiles please).
+-output workspace - must be file geodatabase.  this is used to create the output layer.  (can we all just stop using shapefiles please).

 Tasks performed:

-  clip to 1/2 mile buffer of state
+  -clip to 1/2 mile buffer of state

-  reproject to state format
+  -reproject to state format

-  populate county field
+  -populate county field

-  adds origx, origy fields and populates them using the new projection from the county layer
+  -adds origx, origy fields and populates them using the new projection from the county layer

-  modify data by updating synonyms table to update names to new nomenclature
+  -modify data by updating synonyms table to update names to new nomenclature

-  populate state species ID, scientific, common_names
+  -populate state species ID, scientific, common_names

 Future ideas (iMapDataPrep) -
-  populate observer IDs using a list of names used by an observer support polygons
+  -populate observer IDs using a list of names used by an observer

+  -support polygons

 Future work (general)-